UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       Returns the user data object associated with this game object's physics controller.

-   .. method:: getPropertyNames()

-      Gets a list of all property names.

-      :return: All property names for this object.
-      :rtype: list

    .. method:: getDistanceTo(other)

       :arg other: a point or another :class:`KX_GameObject` to measure the distance to.